ccie32305/devnet/devcor-study.md

 # DEVCOR Study Notes
-Study notes which let me pass the DEVASC exam
+Study notes which let me pass the DEVCOR exam

 # 1.0 Software Development and Design
 ### 1.1 Describe distributed applications related to the concepts of front-end, back-end, and load balancing